 So after I turned 18 I started to explore the whole Christmas idea.
 First I had to learn the songs.
 Boy.
-Are there A LOT OF SONGS.
-And there are other inconsistencies that I’m not to sure about.
+Are there A LOT OF SONGS?
+And there are other inconsistencies that I’m not too sure about.
 Such as:

 - What’s up with the 12 Days of Christmas song?
 Who the hell would want a partridge in a pear tree?
 What would you even do with something like that?

-- Why do parents force their kids to sit with a big guy with an obvious fake beard?
-I hated beards when I was kid.
+- Why do parents force their kids to sit with a big guy with an obviously fake beard?
+I hated beards when I was a kid.

 - Don’t get me started on the whole elves thing.
 Just weird.
 Although I would like to see them teamed up with The Munchkins from the Wizard of Oz.
 THAT would be a cool movie.

 - Who came up with the idea of Santa coming down the chimney?
 The North Pole and a flying reindeer are more believable than some fat dude squeezing down a gross, soot-filled chute.

 - The whole idea is to spread good cheer, peace, and harmony.
 Well, the people waiting in line at Abercrombie & Fitch for 30 minutes weren’t feeling the cheer.
 And the lady who tried to cut in front of me at the last minute certainly didn’t feel any peace and harmony from me.